cloudmesh-community/hid-sp18-705/project-report/report.md

 :o: as you can see from the epub your section headings are wrong make sure they show up in the TOC correctly

+:o: urls in text must be replaced with bibtex entries

 ---

 Keywords: i523, Research Libraries, Library Catalogs, Blockchain, BigchainDB